t-wissmann/Initial-Algebras-Unchained/README.md

   - agda-categories (v0.2.0)
   - agda-stdlib (v2.0, implicitly required by agda-categories)

-If agda itself is already installed, the following sections describe the installation of the required libraries and the compilation of the proofs of the present project.
+Assuming that Agda is already installed, the following sections describe the installation of the required libraries and the compilation of the proofs of the present project.